-PPC marketing is a proven way to get fast results.
-But just like any other strategy, it needs regular tweaking, updating, and optimizing.
+PPC marketing is a proven way to get fast results from digital advertising.
+But it requires refining, updating, and optimizing for best results.

 Here, you’ll find:

-- Why Google Ads isn’t the only pay-per-click (PPC) player in town
+- Why Google Ads isn’t the only game in town

-- Why manual bidding is worth your attention
+- Reasons manual bidding is worth your attention

-No matter how stellar your PPC ads are, they won’t achieve proper results without the right bidding strategy.
+No matter how stellar your PPC advertising efforts are, your ads won’t achieve proper results without the right bidding strategy.
 The tactic you choose for your bids depends on your campaign goals.

-If you want to achieve the largest number of clicks according to the set budget, you can use the traditional automatic cost-per-click (CPC) bidding system.
+If you want to achieve the highest number of clicks according to your set ad spend budget, you can use the traditional automatic cost-per-click (CPC) bidding system.

 - Increases ad visibility